 Students who have previously attended Iowa State University only as nondegree (special) students and who now seek to earn an undergraduate degree should request an undergraduate application.

-The reentry form should be completed and returned to the Office of the Registrar, 0460 Beardshear Hall, well in advance of the term of reentry.
+The reentry form should be completed and returned to the Office of the Registrar, 10 Enrollment Services Center, well in advance of the term of reentry.
 Students who have attended another college or university since enrollment at Iowa State University must have an official transcript(s) of all course work attempted sent to the Office of Admissions, 100 Enrollment Services Center.

-Reentering students must also contact their departmental office/adviser to prepare a class schedule.
+Reentering students must also contact their departmental office/advisor to prepare a class schedule.
 Reentry must be approved prior to registration.

 Iowa State University requests the information on the reentry form for the purpose of making a reentry decision.
 The university reserves the right not to approve reentry if the student fails to provide the required information.